Gluten-Free Vegan Apple Baked Oatmeal

 Why this recipe works

 What’s not to love about this recipe?
-This gluten-free vegan apple baked oatmeal is the perfect breakfast for a crisp autumn morning.
+This gluten-free apple cinnamon baked oatmeal is the perfect breakfast for a crisp autumn morning.
 The combination of fresh apples, chewy oats, tart cranberries, cinnamon spice, and a drizzle of maple syrup will leave you feeling warm and comfy and ready to start your day!

 And the best part is that a tray will last you an entire week.
 Meal prepping has never been so easy or tasty.